khushkaranbajwa/week8-test/README.md

 You should be able to answer most questions with a couple of lines of code, and just a few methods.
 If you're writing a long, complex solution, there's probably a better way.

-To run the specs, just run
+To run the specs, just run:

 ~~~
 $ rspec questions_spec.rb